sebbarpar/AMLSII_assignment/README.md

 4. Run main.py

 The models trained in each part will be stored and imported to main.py to bring all together and create final model.
+Inside the folders are the Jupyter notebooks that were used.